roman015/roman015.com/README.md

 2. Blog
 3. Roman015API

-These are currently hosted using Digital Ocean's App Platform with HomePage and Blog as static sites and Roman015API as a docker app.
+These are currently hosted using Azure & Digital Ocean's App Platform with HomePage and Blog as static sites in Azure and Roman015API as a docker app in Digital Ocean.

 # Previous Code